-The Benefits Of Pocket Irrigation
+Oral Health Benefits of Pocket Irrigation

 Gum disease is a chronic condition that causes inflammation of the gums and can result in gum recession, the loss of bone tissue, and eventually tooth loss.
-Treating gum disease is a continual effort to prevent the disintegration of oral tissues and keep your smile healthy and whole for the long-term.
-In addition to scaling and root planing and improved oral hygiene practices at home, pocket irrigation is one effective method of treating gum disease — but it can also be used as a preventive measure.
+Gum disease treatment is a continual effort to prevent the disintegration of oral tissues and keep your smile healthy and whole for the long-term.
+In addition to scaling & root planing and improved oral hygiene practices at home, pocket irrigation is one effective method of treating gum disease — but it can also be used as a preventive measure.
 Keep reading to find out why our in-house periodontist, Dr. Eugenia Prokopets, may recommend this treatment for you.

 How Does Pocket Irrigation Work?